Sign2Voice/Sign2Voice_old/README.md

 3. Audio Output: Transforming the text into spoken language.

+## Alignments
+1. Focus on Minimal Viable Product (MVP): Start with a small vocabulary (e.g., numbers, basic words, or a simple sentence).
+2. Iteration: Add additional gestures and improvements based on testing if time permits.

 # ds-modeling-pipeline

 Here you find a Skeleton project for building a simple model in a python script or notebook and log the results on MLFlow.